 This method executes the model_check methods on the associated state blocks (if they exist).
 This method is generally called by a unit model as part of the unit's model_check method.

 '''

 partition_outlet_flows (mb, outlet_list)

 '''

-Creates outlet Port objects and tries to partiton mixed stream flows between these release_state (flags, outlvl=0)
+Creates outlet Port objects and tries to partiton mixed stream flows between these

 - representing the mixed flow to be split(StateBlock) - - list of names for outlets (a) -